Hobbies & Interests:

 After my Sophomore year of college, I wasn’t sure what was my next step..
 I mean, I grew up playing soccer my entire life.
 I always had 30 girls to back me up and coaches to mentor me.
 But deep down, I knew I had to move on.
 I knew there were so many other types of athletes I wanted to be and so many different sports I wanted to explore.
 I knew I wanted to continue school, so I treated this like a fresh start.
 I put soccer in the past and applied to my dream school: University of Hawaii at Manoa.
 Ever since I was a little girl, I wanted to live in Hawaii and learn how to surf.
 So I moved to Hawaii and did just that.

-After graduating from UH at Manoa, I became a NASM certified personal trainer.
+After graduating from UH at Manoa, I became a NASM certified personal trainer and a certified SFG level 1 instructor.
 My passion is sharing movement education, food, playing outside, and plenty of laughs.
 I believe in strong connections with people through mindful movement and fun, one deep breath at a time.